June Beer

-June Beer (1935-1986) was a Nicaraguan naïve artist, who gained national and international acclaim for her works depicting African and feminist themes.
-She was also the first woman poet of Nicaragua's Atlantic coast and produced works in Miskito Coast Creole, English and Spanish.
+June Beer (1935–1986) was a Nicaraguan naïve artist, who gained national and international acclaim for her works depicting African and feminist themes.
+She was also the first woman poet of Nicaragua's Atlantic coast and produced works in Moskitian Creole, English and Spanish.
 The Nicaraguan government protected four of her paintings—Fruit Seller, In Memory of Efie Irene, They Dance and Woman Working—by declaring them as part of the national patrimony.
 Removing them from the country is illegal.

 Early life

 June Gloria Beer Thompson was born on 17 May 1935 in Bluefields, Nicaragua into a middle-class family as the youngest of eleven children.
 Her biological father was Abraham Moses Downs and she traveled often to visit him in Granada, where she first encountered visual arts.
 She was only able to attend school through the third grade, but was a prolific reader and self-taught.